The many benefits of regular exercise have been known for years, and each year new research data supports this.

 If you have a low white blood cell count, you may have a weakened immune system.
 This leaves you with an increased risk of getting serious infections.
 Understand and carefully consider the risks of swimming in any body of water, including lakes, rivers, oceans or even pools.

-For persons with a weakened immune system, even minor scrapes and scratches can become easily infected if exposed to waterborne bacteria.
-In addition, swimming in lakes, rivers and swimming pools can cause accidental ingestion of water.
-This may increase the risk of getting certain infections like Cryptosporidium.
+For people with a weakened immune system, even minor scrapes and scratches can become easily infected if exposed to waterborne bacteria.
+In addition, swimming in lakes, rivers and swimming pools can result in the accidental ingestion of water.
+This may increase the risk of getting certain infections, like cryptosporidium.

 It is important to keep in mind that not all people with bone marrow failure diseases have weakened immune systems.
 Check with your doctor if you have any questions or concerns about getting in a natural body of water, whether a lake, river, stream, creek, ocean, or pond, or a man-made structure, including a swimming pool or hot tub.

-Another thing to consider while outdoors is to wear sunscreen.
+Another thing to consider while outdoors is wearing sunscreen.
 Some medications may increase your skin sensitivity to sunlight.
-Check with your doctor or pharmacist to see if the medications you are taking put you at risk and what precautious you should take.
+Check with your doctor or pharmacist to see if the medications you are taking put you at risk and what precautions you should take.

 What Else Is Important to Remember?

-Physical activity should be part of our daily lives and it should be fun!
+Physical activity should be part of our daily lives and it should be fun.
 It doesn’t have to be high intensity or inconvenient.
-Disregard the old saying of “no pain, no gain” and replace it with this statement -- “If you don’t have time for your health today, you won’t have health for your time tomorrow.”
+Disregard the old saying of “no pain, no gain” and replace it with a smarter one : “If you don’t have time for your health today, you won’t have health for your time tomorrow.”

 If you are interested in beginning an exercise program, there are some things to consider.
-First of all, tell your oncolcogy team that you are going to begin an exericse program.
-Let them know that your goal is to engage in moderate exercise for at least 30 minutes 5 days a week.
+First, tell your oncology team that you plan to do this.
+Let them know that your goal is to engage in moderate exercise for at least 30 minutes, 5 days a week.
 Cardio work on 3 days and resistance work on two days.
 You will want to rest a minimum of one day in between your resistance workouts.
-Once they give you the ok here are a few other precautions:
+Once they give you the okay, here are a few other precautions:

 - If your white blood cell counts are low or if you are taking meds that may impair your immune system avoid public gyms and other public places.

-- Do not exercise if the levels of minerals in your blood are not normal.
-This can occur if you have diarrhea and vomiting.
+- Dehydration, diarrhea and vomiting can lower the amounts of essential minerals like potassium and magnesium in your body.
+Do not exercise if you suspect the levels of minerals in your blood are not normal.

-- If you have osterporosis or cancer that has spread to the bone, keep the resistance work light.
+- If you have osteoporosis (thinning or weakening bones) or cancer that has spread to the bone, keep the resistance work light.

-- If you have balance problems or numbness in your feet avoid uneven surfaces.
-You might consider using a recumbant bike.
+- If you have balance problems or numbness in your feet, avoid uneven surfaces.
+You might consider using a stationary bike.

 - To avoid skin irritation, stay away from chlorine in pools if you are undergoing radiation.

-Just remember, exercising while undergoing treatment is ok.
-Just use common sense and keep your medical team apprised.
+Just remember, exercising while undergoing treatment is okay.
+Just use common sense and keep your medical team informed.